Murder of Jessica Lunsford

-Jessica Marie Lunsford (October 6, 1995 – February 27, 2005) was an American nine-year-old girl from Homosassa, Florida, who was murdered in February 2005.
-Lunsford was abducted from her home in the early morning of February 24, 2005, by John Couey, a 46-year-old convicted sex offender who lived nearby.
-Couey held her captive over the weekend, during which she was raped and later murdered by being buried alive.
+Jessica Marie Lunsford (October 6, 1995 – February 27, 2005) was an American girl from Homosassa, Florida, who was murdered in February 2005 at the age of nine.
+Lunsford was abducted from her home in the early morning of February 24, 2005, by John Couey, a 46-year-old sex offender who lived nearby.
+Couey held her captive over the weekend, during which he raped and later murdered her by burying her alive.
 The media extensively covered the investigation and trial of Couey.

 Jessica Lunsford's murder influenced the introduction of legislation in Florida known as Jessica's Law, designed to protect potential victims and reduce a sexual offender's ability to re-offend, which has since influenced similar legislation in 42 other states.

-On August 24, 2007, a judge in Inverness, Florida convicted Couey for the kidnapping, sexual battery, and first degree murder of Lunsford, and sentenced him to death.
-However, Couey died of natural causes in 2009, before his sentence could be carried out.
+On August 24, 2007, a judge in Miami, Florida convicted Couey for the kidnapping, sexual battery, and first degree murder of Lunsford, and sentenced him to death.
+Couey died of natural causes in 2009.

 Investigation

 Nine-year-old Jessica Lunsford disappeared in the night on February 24, 2005, from her home in Homosassa, Florida.
 After approximately three weeks of intense searching for her around the area of her home, John Evander Couey was arrested in Savannah, Georgia, for an outstanding warrant of cannabis possession, but was released after questioning because it was only a local warrant.
 Couey was a 46-year-old long-time resident of Homosassa with an extensive criminal record, listing dozens of arrests for burglary and was a convicted child sex offender.
 Due to the laws at the time, Couey received only short sentences and was not monitored after release, despite his record of being an experienced trespasser and his repeated sexual offenses against children.

 On March 12, Couey was arrested in Augusta, Georgia, at the request of the Citrus County Sheriff's Office, for questioning about Jessica Lunsford's disappearance due to his residence on West Snowbird Court in Homosassa, only 65 yards from the Lunsfords' home, and his criminal record.
 Couey stated he did not have anything to do with the nine-year-old's disappearance and had moved to Georgia to find a job, only knowing about it from the television news.
 He was released from police custody after being interviewed.

 On March 14, Couey's half-sister Dorothy Dixon gave permission to police to search her trailer at West Snowbird Court in Homosassa.
-Couey had lived at the West Snowbird Court residence with Dixon; her boyfriend, Matt Dittrich; her daughter and son–in-law, Madie and Gene Secord; and her two-year-old grandson, Joshua.
+Couey had lived at the West Snowbird Court residence with his half-sister Dixon, and with her boyfriend Matt Dittrich, her daughter and son–in-law Madie and Gene Secord, and her two-year-old grandson Joshua.
 During the search a blood-stained mattress and pillows were found in Couey's closet in his room, and forensic analysis discovered both Couey's and Lunsford's DNA on the mattress.

 On March 17, Couey was arrested and charged with the murder of Jessica Lunsford, and transported to the Citrus County jail in Florida.